danmayer/danmayer.github.com/_posts/2017-05-22-unused-DB-columns.md

 agent_id: No updates in 3 months
 account_id: 2017-05-20
 house_latitude: No updates in 3 months
-house_longtitude: No updates in 3 months
+house_longitude: No updates in 3 months
 house_location_accuracy: No updates in 3 months
 ...
 notes: 2017-05-20